Getting the right combination for your skin

 How to use

-There are simple ways to minimise the risk of dryness:
+Here are some simple tips to minimise the risk of skin dryness and irritation:

 - Apply a light moisturiser around the eyes, mouth and nostrils plus neck (sensitive skin areas)